CyberDogFK/aws-catdex-serverless/README.md

 # aws-catdex-serverless

+if we build with
+cargo lambda build --release --arm64.
+Without archiving to zip we still can deploy it, and template.yaml will look as ususal

 sam deploy (for the first time with --staged, almost everywhere don't choolse anyhing, for default option)

 It will be shown in aws console of the region where it is created